 The one concern that most people have with inflatable boards is whether they will buckle midway.
 To address that very concern, the Tower iRace has been reinforced with military-grade PVC.
 The board’s structure is held together with thousands of vertical strands that form a strong connecting layer between the top and the bottom.
 When inflated at its recommended pressure,15 psi, you will feel a similar kind of rigidity that you experience on the hard boards.

 One of the advantages of the iRace is that it can be used in a variety of water conditions.
 In clear waters, it can go fast; in choppy waters, you can maneuver the board with little effort.
 It is kind of versatile enough for you take it out for a ride on the lake or the ocean.

 Now all boards come with their set of accessories.
 Some of them are good, while others are ordinary.
 The iRace too has its share of the ordinary, which I will get to later.
 Here, I wish to talk about something that it gets right – the paddle.

-Of the paddles that I normally find attached with boards, the Tower iRace certainly has one of the best.
-None of the cheap, aluminium-inspired stuff here.
-What you get instead is a good fibreglass creation.
+Of the paddles that I usually find attached with boards, the Tower iRace certainly has one of the best.
+None of the cheap, aluminum-inspired stuff here.
+What you get instead is a good fiberglass creation.
 Like the board, it features a long, telescopic design, aided by a good grip.